Anyone who doesn’t read is missing out on a staggering amount of experience and wisdom, gleaned over thousands of lifetimes.

 I recommend buying them so you can highlight your favorite passages and make notes, but you can always see if your local library has them in stock instead if you prefer to learn about money for free.

-THE BEST FINANCIAL INDEPENDENCE BOOKS
+THE BEST (FIRE) FINANCIAL INDEPENDENCE BOOKS

 The Simple Path to Wealth by J L Collins